 Doing so ensures Venice is around for generations to come

 You’ll have a more enjoyable experience and leave fulfilled instead of stressed

 Ditch the cruise ships and stay awhile following this slow and sustainable itinerary for Venice

 Make sure to carbon offset and donate to Plastic Free Venice

 Day One: Off-Beat Tour with Local Guide

-Since the main point of seeing Venice should not be only to see the main tourist sights, I recommend starting your sustainable itinerary exploring a more local side to the city.
+When visiting Venice, you should see much more than San Marco.
+For this reason, I recommend starting your sustainable itinerary exploring a more local side to the city.
 This sets the tone of a more mindful trip, away from the crowds, allowing you to see the diversity and charm of the city.
 The day will focus on hiring a local guide for an off-the-beaten-path tour, followed by some options to suit your tastes, and end with traditional Cicchetti and spritz.

 Morning: Private Off-Beat Tour